rnavyaprabha/Learning-Assistant-for-Diverse-Learning-Needs/README.md

 ---

-## Features
+## Key Features
-- **Real-time Summarization**: Automatically condenses spoken or written content into concise summaries.
+- **Real-time Speech-to-Text**: Captures real-time audio input and converts speech into text transcriptions.
+- **Summarization**: Generates concise summaries of the transcription provided.
 - **Translation**: Provides translations in multiple languages, improving accessibility for non-native speakers.
-- **Correction**: Assists with grammar and spelling improvements for clearer communication.
+- **Correction**: Assists with grammar and spelling improvements for clearer notes of the transcription.

 ---